 We have limited experience manufacturing our product candidates for purposes of clinical trials for therapeutic indications or for non-therapeutic clinical studies or trials.
-We opened our own manufacturing facility at our headquarters in Ness Ziona, Israel in the third quarter of 2019.
+We opened our own manufacturing facility at our headquarters in Ness Ziona, Israel in 2019.
 We cannot assure you that we can manufacture our product candidates in compliance with regulations at a cost or in quantities necessary to make them commercially viable.